Mwiche96/OhMyGrid/docs/impact.md

 Transparent planning, backed by open data, plays a key role in building **public trust**.
 Research has shown that openness increases public acceptance of infrastructure projects ([Ciupuliga & Cuppen, 2013](https://www.sciencedirect.com/science/article/abs/pii/S0301421513003601)).

-Because OpenStreetMap is editable and collaborative, **local communities, NGOs, and governments** can contribute directly—filling gaps, correcting errors, and improving the quality of infrastructure data.
+Because OpenStreetMap is editable and collaborative, **local communities, NGOs, and governments** can contribute directly.
+This  leads to filling gaps, correcting errors, and improving the quality of infrastructure data.
 For example, the **YouthMappers** initiative in **Sierra Leone** enabled local students and organizations to map the power grid, helping electricity providers reduce planning costs and improve infrastructure deployment ([Charles, 2022](https://link.springer.com/chapter/10.1007/978-3-031-05182-1_11)).

 Open grid data is also instrumental in identifying **off-grid communities** that could be connected to national networks, helping target interventions and investments ([Arderne et al., 2020](https://www.nature.com/articles/s41597-019-0347-4)).

+---

 ### Economic Savings Compared to Proprietary Datasets